-The District Achievement Contract also focuses on developing the literacy skills of our English Language Learners.
-Our demographics are changing.
-From September 2010 to September 2011, our ELL numbers have increased 8% in both elementary and secondary.
-Two elementary schools have ELL populations in excess of 44% of FTE.
-In February 2012, we recorded 735 ELL students in the district, up from 583 in February 2011.
-ELL students comprise approximately 10% of the district population and there are approximately 1,300 students who are either ELL or International learners.
-There has been an overall improvement in pass rates in a range of core areas for ELL students, including English 10, Social Studies 11, Communications 12 and English 12, but their achievements are still generally lower than the non-ELL population.
+The focus of the North Shore Community Literacy Plan is on ELL of all ages within the community.
+Over the years, there has been an overall improvement in pass rates in a range of core areas for ELL students, including English 10, Science 10, Social Studies 11, Communications 12 and English 12, but their achievements are still generally lower than the non-ELL population.
 Previous ELL targets which focused on success rates in secondary school core academic courses have been met, and now more challenging targets have been set.
-The focus of the District Literacy Plan is on ELL of all ages within the community.